William-Ta0/William-Ta0/README.md

-- 👋 Hi, I’m @William-Ta0
+- 👋 Hi, this is William
-- 👀 I’m interested in Coding, None Profit Project & any cooperation.
+- 👀 I’m interested in programming.
-- 🌱 I’m a recent graduate computer science student from University of Manchester.
+- 🌱 I’m a graduate student in Santa Clara University studying computer science.
 - 💞️ I’m looking to collaborate on any interesting projects.
 - 📫 How to reach me williamtao030206@outlook.com